 White Sands Fast Facts

-- The highest elevation found in White Sands is 4,116 feet at NE30, an old military facility
+White Sands’ lowest point is 3,887 feet at Lake Lucero.
+The highest point in White Sands is 4,116 feet at NE30, an old military facility.

-- White Sands National Park lies in the Mountain time zone
+White Sands is in the Mountain Time Zone.

 Where is White Sands National Park?